Skip to main content

 • golf.json: The main configuration file (see Configuration).

-• tools/: Contains Python files defining your server’s tools (callable functions).
+• tools/: Contains Python files defining your server’s tools (see Component Specification).

-• resources/: Contains Python files defining data resources the LLM can read.
+• resources/: Contains Python files defining data resources the LLM can read (see Component Specification).

-• prompts/: Contains Python files defining reusable prompt templates.
+• prompts/: Contains Python files defining reusable prompt templates (see Component Specification).

 Component discovery